rickycorte/ing-sw-2020-attorre-burduja-cortelazzo/README.md

 ## Getting started

+To build and run this project you need to install Java 13 or later.

 After cloning this repo you can:
 - Build and run tests with `mvn package`
 - Build docs with `mvn javadoc:javadoc`